 - Lumbar Facet Disease: Most commonly diagnosed form of facet syndrome.
 It is characterized by lower back pain.
 This pain may radiate down toward the buttocks and thighs, much like sciatica.
 The lower back carries the brunt of the weight and stress of the body causing it to wear more quickly than the thoracic or cervical levels of the spine.

 Learn more about Facet Disease and how our spine specialists can help you.
 Call us at (727) 300-2537.

 What are the Symptoms of Facet Disease?

 The number one symptom is pain.
 The type of pain depends on the location of the degenerated joint and the extent of the injury.
 For example, cervical facet syndrome might cause headaches or shoulder pain.
-Lumber facet disease symptoms might include radiating pain in the buttocks or thighs.
+Lumbar facet disease symptoms might include radiating pain in the buttocks or thighs.
 It is also important to note that some people affected by facet syndrome might not feel any pain at all.

 - Pain or throbbing